LD4P/linked_data_authorities/qa_agrovoc/README.md

 # Overview

-This document describes how access AGROVOC authority to work with linked data.
+This document describes accessing AGROVOC authority and working with results returned as linked data.

 ## AGROVOC vocabulary